sass/sass/doc-src/SASS_CHANGELOG.md

 * When compiling a file named `.sass` but with SCSS syntax specified, use the latter (and vice versa).

+* Fix a bug where interpolation would cause some selectors to render improperly.

 ## 3.0.6

 [Tagged on GitHub](http://github.com/nex3/haml/commit/3.0.6).